alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Marking up a letter/README.en.md

 </ul>

 <h2> Starting point: </h2>

 <p>Create a new .html file using your text editor of preference or use an online tool, them copy the <a href="https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/letter-text.txt">raw text</a> for the project and link with the <a href="https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/css.txt">stylesheet</a>.</p>

 <h2> Requirements: </h2>

 <h3> Block/structural semantics </h3>

 <ul>
 <li>Use appropriate document structure including doctype, and &lt;html&gt;, &lt;head&gt; and &lt;body&gt; elements.</li>
 <li>In general, the letter should be marked up as an organization of headings and paragraphs, with the following exception.
 There is one top level heading (the "Re:" line) and three second level headings.</li>
 <li>Use an appropriate list type to mark up the semester start dates, study subjects, and exotic dances.</li>
-<li>Put the two addresses inside <address> elements.
+<li>Put the two addresses inside &lt;address&gt; elements.
 Each line of the address should sit on a new line, but not be in a new paragraph.</li>
 </ul>

 <h3>Inline semantics</h3>

 <ul>
 <li>The names of the sender and receiver (and Tel and Email) should be marked up with strong importance.</li>
 <li>The four dates in the document should have appropriate elements containing machine-readable dates.</li>